 You’ll want to be sure you’re thorough in your research when it comes to offering competitive pricing.
 There’s a fine line when it comes to pricing too low or too high, so take the time to learn more about effective pricing strategies and consider reaching out to financial advisers for additional tips.

-Successful entrepreneurs will tell you that a business plan can make the difference between the success or failure of a new business.
+Successful entrepreneurs will tell you that a business plan can make the difference between a company’s success or failure.
 Creating a business plan will help you organize your thoughts and ideas.
-You’ll record your market research, target audience, your idea for engaging with the target audience, and how you expect to bring in new customers.
-You can outline your goals and milestones, as well.
+You’ll record your market research, target audience, ideas for engaging with the target audience, and how you expect to bring in new customers.
+You can outline your goals and milestones, too.

 Even though service businesses generally have fewer startup costs than product-based businesses, expenses are inevitable.
 For example, you might need business insurance and some basic equipment to do your job well.

-Fortunately, there are several places to look for funding, including:
+There are several places to look for funding:

 - Traditional banks for securing loans